Connecting to Veeam Backup Server

 To create Veeam Agent backups on a backup repository managed by Veeam Backup & Replication, you must connect to a Veeam backup server.

-To connect Veeam Agent for Linux to a Veeam backup server, use the following command:
+To connect Veeam Agent to a Veeam backup server, use the following command:

 where:

-• <vbr_name> — name of the Veeam backup server that manages the backup repository.
+- <vbr_name> — the name of the Veeam backup server that manages the backup repository.

-• <vbr_address> — DNS name or IP address of the Veeam backup server.
+- <vbr_address> — the IP address of the Veeam backup server.

-• <vbr_port> — port over which Veeam Agent must communicate with Veeam Backup & Replication.
+- <vbr_port> — the port over which Veeam Agent must communicate with Veeam Backup & Replication.
 The default port used for communication with the Veeam backup server is 10006.
+If you want to use the default port, you do not need to specify the --port option.

-• <username> — a name of the account that has access to the Veeam backup repository.
+- <username> — the name of the account that has access to the Veeam backup repository.

-• <domain> — a name of the domain in which the account that has access to the Veeam backup repository is registered.
+- <domain> — the name of the domain in which the account that has access to the Veeam backup repository is registered.

-• <password> — password of the account that has access to the Veeam backup repository.
+- <password> — the password of the account that has access to the Veeam backup repository.
+If you do not specify the password in the command, you will be prompted to enter the password during command execution.

 Permissions on the backup repository managed by the target Veeam backup server must be granted beforehand.
 To learn more, see Setting Up User Permissions on Backup Repositories.